hclbaur/sda-core/README.md

 Enter *schema* validation.
 A schema is a formal description of what the data should look like, so the parser can check for missing, incorrect or unknown data *before* it is processed and causes a problem.

 It is possible to write such a schema for SDA content.
-But that is another story, and in fact, another [project](https://github.com/hclbaur/sds-core) :)
+But that is another story, and in fact, another [project](https://github.com/hclbaur/sds-core).
+And if after that you are interested in transformation and XPath for SDA, [here](https://github.com/hclbaur/sdt-core) it is :)

 ----